teslanet-nl/mule-coap-client-connector/README.md

 * [http://coap.technology/](http://coap.technology/).

 This component - the Mule CoAP Client Connector - is one of three parts of the Mule CoAP package.
-The other two being the Mule CoAP Server Connector and the Mule CoAP Commons component .
+The other two being the Mule CoAP Server Connector and the Mule CoAP Commons component.

 The CoapClient Connector adds CoAP client capability to [Mule enterprise service bus](https://www.mulesoft.com/).
 With it Mule applications can access iot-services using the CoAP protocol.